xan105/RA3-Launcher/README.md

 - `splash?: boolean (true)`

   Display a splash screen while the game is loading similar to the original `RA3.exe`

+- `timeout?: number (10)`

+  Failsafe timeout in seconds.
+This is mostly for the splash screen.<br/>
+  eg: There was no event dispatched from the game (Linux/Proton) or if an injected DLL crashed the game on startup.

 - `splash_image?: []string (["Launcher/splash.bmp"])`